 This is another nice section of the Coastal Walk, again closely following the coast and offering a combination of views and shaded sections of forest.

 It’s not far from here (about 1.5km from Maitland Bay) to Gerrin Point Lookout, where there’s a timber platform perched on the edge of the cliffs.
-It’s a great spot for whale watching; not that I have the patience to stand there and look for passing whales!
-But if you had the patience, it would be a good spot at the right time of year.
+It’s would be a great spot for whale watching at the right time of year.

 From the lookout you can see the crescent-shaped Maitland Bay, where we’ve come from, and over the Bouddi National Park Marine Extension.
 We’ve done just under six kilometres so far, and are nearing the end of the walk.